 The department stores get this French Christmas tradition started in early November.
 Be sure to visit Le Bon Marché, Galeries Lafayette, BMV, la Samaritaine and Le Printemps.
 You won’t be disappointed.
 They pull out all the stops and create elegant and entertaining Christmas window displays for all ages to enjoy.
 Don’t stop at the sidewalk, step inside amidst glittering decorations and twinkling lights.
 You might get a little Christmas shopping done too!

-2. French Christmas Traditions: Advent Calendars
+2. Advent Calendars

 Advent calendars, as in many countries, are a French tradition at Christmas.
 Look for them on sale in November.
 Will you choose one with chocolate behind each door?
 Who can’t wait to open up the first door on December 1st?